 Guru Devotion in Vajrayāna

-in the Vajrayāna, we see the guru exactly as a buddha–there is no difference at all.
+In the Vajrayāna, we see the guru as a buddha–there is no difference at all.
 Moreover, we don’t think the guru is only like the form of the historical Śākyamuni Buddha.
 Instead, we see our guru as inseparable from the perfected primordial first Buddha–the completely enlightened being.
 Of course, that includes Śākyamuni Buddha, but it is far more encompassing.

 Begin with Renunciation

 This is how we need to think of our teacher.
 And is that simple?
-No-in fact we can acknowledge that it is very difficult for us.
+No!
+In fact, we can acknowledge that it is very difficult for us.
 And yet, guru devotion is crucial to Vajrayāna practice.
 In Theravāda teachings, renunciation is primary.
 So when we study those teachings, we reflect a lot on impermanence.
 If a practitioner doesn’t have renunciation, he or she will not reach the level of an arhat.

 Mahāyāna Practice: Embracing Everything with Bodhicitta